• This field is for validation purposes and should be left unchanged.

 Jupiter, Venus, Mars, Saturn, Uranus and Neptune also have auroras, and I love the way the Hubble Space Telescope has been able to share some, including this aurora over Jupiter.

-2. Stay Away From the Lights
+2. Stay Away From the (other) Lights

 You know how amazing the stars look in the night sky when you’re out in the countryside?
 The way you can see whole constellations and sometimes even the milky way with your naked eye, whereas in the city you’re lucky to see a few of the brightest stars in the sky?